TheMonk2121/ai-dev-tasks/PRD-B-1054-Generation-Cache-Implementation.md

 ### How do we handle it?
 - **Mitigation 1**: Comprehensive database migration with rollback capabilities
 - **Mitigation 2**: Implement similarity threshold tuning and performance monitoring
-- **Mitigation 3**: Implement intelligent cache invalidation with TTL management
+- **Mitigation 3**: Implement intelligent cache invalidation with TTL managemen
 - **Mitigation 4**: Performance testing and optimization before integration
 - **Mitigation 5**: Iterative improvement of similarity algorithms with A/B testing